 The board comprises five executive directors and three non-executive directors, who, collectively, bring a range of skills and experience to the board.
-Although the board does not include a balanced number of executive and non-executive directors, the board believes that it possesses the skills and experience necessary to provide effective leadership, stewardship and control of the Company, a position supported by the presence of the sufficiently independent directors required by the Licence.
+Although the board does not include a balanced number of executive and non-executive directors, the board believes that it possesses the skills and experience necessary to provide effective leadership, stewardship and control of the Company, a position supported by the presence of the sufficiently independent directors required by the Company's licence.

-Appointments to the board
+Main Principle B2: Appointments to the board